BardicDefense/purple-hack/background.md

 Labourer
 Porter
 Miner
-Alchemist's apprentice
 Blacksmith
 Armourer
 Weaponsmith
 Executioner
-Explorer

 #### Perception

 Professions associated with Perception require attention to detail and application of design.
 Characters from these backgrounds were often engaged in precise artistic or administrative functions in society.

+Luthier
+Jeweller
+Lapidary
+Engraver
+Glassmaker
+Sculptor
+Gambler
+Forger

 #### Willpower

 Professions associated with Willpower require steady commitment and the sort of grit that provides a character with courage in the face of adversity.
 Characters from these backgrounds are used to toiling long hours to achieve a desired result.

+- 22-39: Fisherfolk
   Toll keeper
+  Explorer

 #### Arcana

 Professions associated with Arcana relate to matters of pursuing education and the application of experience.
 Characters from these backgrounds are used to engaging their minds to solve issues.

+Clerk
+Tutor
+Lawyer
+Alchemist's apprentice

 ## Starting Age